Marketing Intermediate Updated 2026-03-22

 Yes.
 Lookalike audiences are built on platform first-party data.
 As third-party cookies fade, lookalikes become more important because they rely on data the platforms already own, not cross-site tracking.

-Want organic traffic that feeds your lookalike source audiences? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want organic traffic that feeds your lookalike source audiences? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime